pbthapa/nix/README.md

 Further configurations present in repository to configure tmux and so on.

 The makefile already have home-manager switch and nix garbage collection shortcut commands.

+Program: fzf
+Keybindings:
+C-r -> History of commands executed
+C-t ->:
+**<TAB> -> Autocompletion showing list of files in the current directory